Clickcease

 When a person reasonably believes their prior marriage is no longer valid, either because it was void, or had previously been dissolved due to death, divorce, or annulment, this is a defense to a charge of bigamy.
 However, “reasonable belief” requires either a certified copy of a death certificate or other, relevant document signed and issued by a court of law which legitimately supports the actor’s belief.

-Benson Varghese is the managing partner of Varghese Summersett.
+Benson Varghese is the founder and managing partner of Varghese Summersett.
 He is a seasoned attorney, highly esteemed for his comprehensive knowledge and expertise in the field.
-He has successfully handled thousands of state and federal cases, ranging from misdemeanor driving while intoxicated cases to capital offenses, showcasing his commitment to preserving justice and upholding the rights of his clients.
-His firm covers criminal defense, personal injury, and family law matters.
-Benson is also a legal tech entrepreneur.
+He has successfully handled thousands of criminal cases, ranging from DWI to capital murder, earning a reputation for his tenacity and strategic approach.